 The credits from this feature film.

-The Savages are a working class West Auckland family who like drinking, and living by their own rules.
+The Savages are a working class West Auckland family who drink and live by their own rules.
 Savage Honeymoon is a celebration of their passion and leather pants — and a snapshot of a couple worried their children may not be as lucky as them.
-Mark Beesley’s debut feature won good reviews (The Herald praised its "self-confident swagger”) – and headlines, after being downgraded from an R18 to R15.
-The film pre-dated the Westie family of Outrageous Fortune - though Beesley then hated the Westies label, disliking the word’s negative connotations.
+Mark Beesley’s first feature won good reviews (The Herald praised its "self-confident swagger") and headlines, after being downgraded from an R18 to R15 (a scene of an exploding gas bottle had helped cause concern).
+The film predated the Westie family of Outrageous Fortune — although Beesley was then no fan of the 'Westie' label, due to its negative connotations.

-Original music by the band Dean Savage.
-Additional songs by Head Like a Hole, Citizen Band, The Feelers, Sharon O'Neill, Hello Sailor, Joe Walsh, Peter Frampton, David Essex, Roger Miller, and Percy Sledge.
+Additional songs by Head Like a Hole, Peter Frampton, Citizen Band, Sharon O'Neill, Hello Sailor, Joe Walsh, David Essex, Roger Miller and Percy Sledge